 - How can this company benefit your brand?

-It’s similar when you apply to a job.
+It’s similar when you apply for a job.
 You would research information about the position so you can be prepared for the interview.
-Treat your brand/blog as a business!
+Treat your brand/blog like a business!

 Email Subject Line